 - the original view command is scheduled a again but it has

 inconsistent information, eg the parent of an already read structure

 True, this might happen.
 Since write operations are rare compared to

 read operations the problem is very unlikely to occur though.
 Moreover

 a single edit operation is unlikely to affect a random viewer.
 In the

 very unlikely event the viewer might get an inconsistent view.
 So

 what?
 In the absolutely worst case the viewer might get an exception.

 I have never seen such a situation though.

-A read-write lock should not affect performance because it allows
+A read-write lock should not affect performance

 multiple concurrent readers.